 Five years ago, when the Long Island town of Smithtown passed a law requiring its garbage and recycling collectors to ditch their diesel haulers for trucks run on compressed natural gas (CNG), it was seen as a surprising step.

-At the time, only two of the nation's truck builders—Autocar in Indiana and Oklahoma's Crane Carrier Company—were making natural gas trash trucks.
+At the time, only two of the nation's truck builders—Autocar in Indiana and Oklahoma's Crane Carrier Company—were making natural gas refuse trucks.
 And virtually all their orders went to towns in Southern California, which had switched to CNG years before.

 "It was a very bold decision.
 No one had done it on the East Coast," said Joanna Underwood, president of Energy Vision, a research organization that gave Smithtown guidance on its mandate.
 "None of the haulers on Long Island had ever used a natural gas truck—or practically had ever seen one."